DeeBee1237/Auckland-Road-App/README.md

 some code to start off with (all of the GUI was provided for me, etc)

 If you would like to see this app working, please create a new Folder with all the non java files and then select that folder when you choose load.
+(I included a small ammount of data because I had trouble uploading the larger one)